nabsul/WordPressPluginAnalytics/README.md

 The project consists of a series of tools used to extract and analyze hook usage data in public WordPress.org plugins.

+# Building the project

+The build this project, make sure you have dotnet core installed, check out this code and run:
+- `dotnet restore`
+- `dotnet build`

 # Initial setup configuration

 The tool relies Azure blob storage and data lake analytics to perform its operations.